-About 10% of women develop polycystic ovary syndrome (PCOS), which affects ovarian function and causes problems such as heavy bleeding and painful periods.
-At The Ashford Center in Athens, Georgia, Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, specialize in performing Advanced Endometrial Ablation.
-While this procedure doesn’t treat PCOS as such, it can often alleviate symptoms and is recommended for women with heavy bleeding when childbearing is complete.
+About 10% of women develop polycystic ovary syndrome (PCOS), which affects ovarian function and causes hormonal imbalance and problems such as heavy bleeding and painful periods.
+At The Ashford Center in Athens, Georgia Dr. Clint Ashford and Dr. Rebecca Ashford, specialize in helping women whose childbearing is complete and who suffer with PCOS symptoms.
+The Advanced Endometrial Ablation procedure and the correct hormonal therapy can be extremely therapeutic.
+While this procedure doesn’t always completely cure all PCOS symptoms, it can often alleviate most and is recommended for women with heavy bleeding when childbearing is complete.
 If you struggle with PCOS symptoms, call the office or schedule a consultation online today.

 PCOS refers to a cluster of symptoms that occur in women with an imbalance of insulin and androgens.
 High levels of insulin cause blood levels of androgens to increase.
-Women normally produce a small number of androgens such as testosterone.
+Women normally produce a small amount of androgens, including testosterone.
 But when androgen levels get too high, the ovaries can’t work normally and ovulation either stops or becomes irregular.

 To be diagnosed with PCOS, you must have two of three key symptoms:

-When your androgen levels are high, you’ll develop symptoms such as acne, hair loss, and hirsutism, or excessive, dark hair growth on your face, chest, or thighs.
+When androgen levels are high, symptoms such as acne, hair loss, and hirsutism, or excessive, dark hair growth on the face, chest, or thighs can occur.
 About 70% of women with PCOS have hirsutism.

 The hormonal imbalances associated with PCOS affect many functions and systems in your body.
 As a result, PCOS increases your risk of:

-Advanced Endometrial Ablation is a procedure to remove the layer of tissue that lines your uterus.
-This tissue, called the endometrium, responds to your monthly hormone cycles.
-It thickens for a few weeks, then breaks down and leaves the uterus as your menstrual period if it’s not needed to nurture a fertilized egg.
+Advanced Endometrial Ablation is a procedure that gently removes the hormonally active lining of the uterus.
+This tissue, called the endometrium, responds to monthly hormone cycles and thickens for a few weeks, then breaks down and sheds as a monthly, period.

-To learn more about how Advanced Endometrial Ablation may relieve some of your PCOS symptoms, call The Ashford Center or book a consultation online today.
+To learn more about how Advanced Endometrial Ablation can relieve PCOS symptoms, call The Ashford Center or book a consultation online today.